 The nature of these specific programmes will depend on the area of specialism - for instance, TV production apprenticeships generally involve you working behind the scenes, performing a range of tasks on set to help everything run as smoothly as possible.

-So whether you're interested in radio, TV or digital media apprenticeships, with a large employer such as the BBC, there's plenty of choice.
+Whether you're interested in radio, TV or digital media apprenticeships, with a large employer such as the BBC, there's always plenty of choice.

 To explore different roles and how an apprenticeship might allow you to put your skills to good use, see graduate media jobs.